IBM-Cloud/DevOps-Services-Docs/tutorials/integrations_ui/index.md

 <a name='deploy_app'></a>
 ## Deploy your app

 1. On the App Details page, click **DEPLOY**.
-The following steps run to set up the automated tool chain:
+The following steps run to set up the automated toolchain:

    a.
 Create the project.